SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 <h2>Modules on OSG</h2>

-Log in on OSG with the secured shell
+Log in OSG with the secured shell

 ~~~
 $ ssh username@login.osgconnect.net